The Whistler Museum features exhibits honouring the creation and history of Whistler. It also has a special focus on the 2010 Winter Olympic Games.

 Permanent exhibits within the museum include ones dedicated to the history of the town of Whistler, the evolution of the ski hills and the 2010 Winter Olympic Games.
 Each exhibit contains a selection of historical artifacts including Rainbow Lodge which features old-school skis, furniture and clothes.
 There are also preserved outfits from the Olympics, an old gondola car and antique skis and snowboards.

-At the museum there are also displays dedicated to some of the important people in Whistler’s history.
-For example, Myrtle Philip, who built the original Rainbow Lodge, and Chili Thom, a renowned local artist, are some of the folk featured at the museum.
+The museum also has displays dedicated to some of the important people in Whistler’s history.
+For example, Myrtle Philip, who built the original Rainbow Lodge, and Chili Thom, a renowned local artist, are some of the people featured.

-The museum also contains several displays showcasing the biodiversity of the Whistler area.
+Several displays showcase the biodiversity of the Whistler area.
 These displays include stuffed animals such as an owl, birds and a wolf as well as educational plaques describing each exhibit.

 The Archives and Artefacts

 The Whistler Museum contains a collection of archives and artefacts representing the history of the Whistler area.
-The archives contain documents, maps, films, audio and 200,000+ photographs along with objects that relate to early days and historical events.
+The archives contain documents, maps, films, audio and more than 200,000 photographs along with objects that relate to early days and historical events.
 Materials in the Whistler Archives have been donated by people who live in the Sea to Sky area.

 Other Information